-\item We characterize the dynamics of welfare-optimal two-part tariff (Section \ref{sec:welfare optimal pricing}).
-We find that the optimal social welfare varies from a minimum to a maximum with decreasing data cap (Theorem \ref{theorem: welfare extremum}) and the welfare-optimal pricing imposes lower fees than the revenue-optimal counterpart.
-The results suggest that regulators might want to encourage the use of two-part pricing with limited data cap, while regulate the lump-sum and per-unit fees. \end{itemize}
+\item We characterize the welfare-optimal two-part tariff (Section \ref{sec:welfare optimal pricing}) and find that the optimal social welfare increases from a minimum to a maximum when data cap decreases (Theorem \ref{theorem: welfare extremum}) and the welfare-optimal pricing imposes lower fees than those under the revenue-optimal counterpart.
+These results suggest that regulators might want to encourage the use of two-part pricing with limited data caps, while regulating the lump-sum and per-unit fees. \end{itemize}

-We believe that our work provides new insights into the role of data cap in the optimal structure of two-part tariff.
+We believe that our work provides new insights into the role of data cap in the optimal structure of the two-part tariff.
 Our results could help service providers design revenue-optimal pricing schemes and guide regulatory authorities to legislate desirable regulations.